eclipse-tractusx/tractusx-edc/edc-extensions/business-partner-validation/README.md

-# Important for Milestone 3!

-Please note, that with the start of the **Milestone 3** release (v0.0.1) there exists an issue, where the BPN number cannot be retrieved from the DAPS token.
-The missing token BPN makes offers, protected by a BPN constraint, unavailable to all connectors.

 # Business Partner Validation Extension

 Using the Business Partner Validation Extension it's possible to add configurable validation against Catena-X `Participants` in the `ContractDefinition.AccessPolicy`.

-**Why only AccessPolicy?** Because when a custom validation is used in the `ContractPolicy`, it is necessary to send it to the other connector.
-But nether is it possible to send a generic constraint using the IDS Protocol, nor is it possible for another connector to enforce a generic constraint reliable.
-Hence, the limit to `AccessPolicy`.
-This limitation is not technically enforceable, therefore adding Business Partner constraints to the contract policy simply won't work.

-This extension is already included in all the Catena-X control-planes and can be used accordingly.
+Using a BPN in `ContractDefinition.ContractPolicy` is possible, too, but once the contract is complete there is no policy enforcement in place from the EDC.

 It is recommended to have a basic understanding of the EDC contract/policy domain before using this extension.
-The corresponding documentation can be found in the [EDC GitHub Repository](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector).
-For a simplified overview of the EDC domain please have a look at the Catena-X Control Plane documentation.
+The corresponding documentation can be found in the [EDC GitHub Repository](https://github.com/eclipse-edc/Connector).

-The business partner number of another connector is part of the DAPS token.
+The business partner number of another connector is part of its DAPS token.
 Once a BPN constraint is used in an access policy the connector checks the token before sending out contract offers.

 Example of business partner constraint: